bitrise-io/envman/README.md

 *Why `bash -c` is required?
-Because `echo` in itself does not do any environment expansion, it simply prints it's input.
+Because `echo` in itself does not do any environment expansion, it simply prints its input.
 So if you want to see the value of an environment you have to run it through a tool/shell which actually performs the environment expansion (replaces the environment key with the value associated with it).*